Trynera/Flowing-Ray-Tracing-Engine/README.md

 and more!

-If you want to compile it for yourself, do as follows:
+If you want to compile it for yourself, make sure the VulkanSDK from LunarG is installed and do as follows:

 ### Linux

-First make sure that you have all the gitsubmodules installed by doing:
+First make sure that you have all the git submodules installed by doing:
 ```
 git submodule init
 git submodule update